November 15, 2023

-While that’s just a brief summary of some good qualities of a dashboard, it’s a good starting point for looking at LMS that have good dashboard designs.
-In this article, we’ll take a look at ten different LMS and examine how they approach their own dashboards.
+While that’s just a brief summary of some good qualities of a dashboard, it’s a good starting point for looking at LMS that have good dashboard designs and learning technologies.
+In this article, we’ll take a look at twelve different LMS and examine how they approach their own dashboards.

-The dashboard also features granularity.
+The dashboard also features granularity for data visualization.
 For example, clicking on the User Analytics button will take you to a screen where you can explore users in more detail.
 Being able to drill down into user metrics and other data points gives you a lot of insight into your courseware.

-All these features make the EdApp dashboard ideal for corporate users in any context.
-That’s because it’s extremely important to see how trainees are engaging with the learning content, and EdApp makes all that easy to see right there from the dashboard.
+All these features boost the learning experience and make the EdApp dashboard ideal for corporate users in any context.
+That’s because it’s extremely important to see how trainees engage with the learning objects, and this learning technology makes it easy to see right there from their dashboards.

-Another LMS with a well-designed dashboard is Thinkific.
-Thinkific is an all-in-one platform where educators can create and sell their courses.
+Another learning management system with a well-designed dashboard is Thinkific.
+Thinkific is an all-in-one platform for eLearning where educators can create and sell their courses.
 Its dashboard lets you access everything you need to control your site, such as adding courses, viewing student progress, managing sales, and configuring settings.

 Another LMS with a notable dashboard is Cortex.
-This LMS is targeted to small- and medium-sized organizations.
+This course management system is targeted at small- and medium-sized organizations.
 The dashboard gives easy access to the LMS’ numerous functions.
 Big and clear pie graphs give you an overview of attendance and demographics.
 You can also quickly view grade reports and the course catalog.

-The dashboard makes Cortex highly amenable for use in public schools and small academies.
-It’s also easy to view all the courses in each session.
+The learning dashboards makes Cortex highly amenable for use in public schools and small academies.
+It’s also easy to track and view all the courses in each session.
 This setup is what makes it more suited to schools rather than corporations that need continual training.

 Chamilo is also an LMS with a useful dashboard.
 This is open-source software, so it sometimes takes a little extra effort to make it look as nice as other paid systems.
 You can, however, accomplish all sorts of tasks from their administration dashboard, such as managing users, courses, the site, and settings.

-Another LMS to consider that has a nice dashboard is NEO LMS.
-This LMS has both a free and a premium version.
-It has a highly functional dashboard that is graphical and includes drag and drop widgets.
+Another LMS to consider that has a nice dashboard is CYPHER Learning.
+This LMS has a highly functional dashboard that is graphical and includes drag and drop widgets.
 The dashboard widgets can be integrated with ad-hoc reports in the premium version of the LMS.

-The NEO LMS dashboard is focused on schools and universities.
-There are a lot of features that you probably won’t need in a corporate setting, such as waitlists and time-limited classes.
+The LMS is focused on schools and universities, but there are also lot of features that you can use in a corporate setting.

-Fuse is another LMS with a sleek-looking dashboard.
-The dashboard gives you all sorts of insights and presents the data in attractive charts.
+Fuse is another LMS with a sleek-looking dashboard with a well-crafted learning design.
+The dashboard gives you all sorts of insights and presents the data in attractive visualizations and charts.
 You don’t just see basic attendance stats, but can see all sorts of deeper metrics related to consumption and engagement.

 The Innform LMS also has a dashboard.
 You can manage your courses, manage users, and view user activity.
 The dashboard has neat features that let you see how a learner is progressing down a learning path.

-The dashboard makes this ideal for corporate environments as you can monitor learning paths.
+The dashboard makes this ideal for corporate environments as you can monitor learning paths and every metric.
 You can also see with learners are in compliance or not.

 The dashboard shows that it is better suited to universities than to corporations.
 For a corporate LMS, you would want a dashboard with more graphics and one that is less complicated.

 One more LMS with a good dashboard to consider is SmarterU.
 The dashboard gives you a high-level view of everything you need to manage your courses and learners.
-All the values can be drilled-down into to get detailed reports.
+All the values can be drilled down to get detailed reports.